Nirmal-Re/ds-coursework-server/README.md

 - A seat can be booked only once.
 - Only booked seats can be unbooked.
 - At all times, the number of available (unreserved, unbooked) seats is equal to the total number of seats minus the number of unavailable (reserved, booked).
--

 #### Liveness Properties

-- An instance eventually decides up to at most minority of failures -
+- An instance eventually decides up to at most minority of failures.